kof/nodetime/README.md

 It is also possible to disable sending profiling data to the server and dump everything to the console by passing `stdout` flag at initialization `require('nodetime').profile({stdout: true})`

+## Run-time Overhead</h3>

+Nodetime is based on probes hooked into API calls and callbacks using wrappers.
+It measures time, adds variables and creates objects, which naturally causes overhead.
+Although, the probes are mostly attached around calls involving network communication and are triggered only during server requests, which makes the overhead insignificant.
+However, it is recommended to measure overhead for specific cases.

 ## License

 Copyright (c) 2012 Dmitri Melikyan